-If you can't access a train service because of a physical feature at a station we will provide alternative accessible transport, usually a taxi, at no extra cost to you, to the nearest most convenient accessible station.
 If you can't access the standard alternative transport provided as a replacement to rail services, e.g. during planned engineering work or unforeseen service disruption, we will arrange a specific appropriate alternative depending on your journey plans.
 When you contact us, let us know the type of alternative transport you need so that we can make sure the arrangements are the most suitable for your needs.